erenard/presentation/jstoolchain/slides.md

 They exist since 2010

 - **Bower** reached its popularity peak in 2013
-- **NPM** appeared in 2010 (node package manager) and has been the most popular since 2015
+- **npm** appeared in 2010 (node package manager) and has been the most popular since 2015
 - **Yarn** appeared in 2016 and is getting some traction

-Yarn is compatible with NPM, both of them can be used concurrently.
+Yarn is compatible with npm, both of them can be used concurrently.

+---

+# Package manager trends

+.chart[]
+.arrow[
+- We use npm on IQ
+]

 ---